-Many came for several days in a row, terrified their prediction would not come true or their lover would not come back.
-The symbols on the drawn cards would reflect where the customers were headed in regards to their questions, and Grandma merely read the card meaning, or the person’s energy, and gave them the answer using the highest road possible.
+Many came for several days in a row, terrified their prediction would not come true, or their lover would not come back.
+The symbols on the drawn cards would reflect where the customers were headed regarding their questions, and Grandma merely read the card meaning or the person’s energy and gave them the answer using the highest road possible.

 The Two Most Common Types of Readings:

 Then there was the consultative reading.
-This was usually a discussion that involved a certain scenario requiring a “how to” answer.
+This was usually a discussion that involved a certain scenario requiring a “how-to” answer.
 The usual suspect went as follows: “So-and-so had an affair.
-Now I am wanting a divorce, and they don’t.
+Now I want a divorce, and they don’t.
 What’s the best way through this?”
 And the recourse was to use the cards for insight and to get the customer back to feeling connected to their Higher Self.

 The Third Type of Reading

 Granny would draw the cards that represented what she wanted to see next or cards that represented how she wanted a given situation to change.
 Then she would focus on these cards like a map or a picture of a loved one.
-For example, suppose you had a speech to give and you were terrified of public speaking; whenever you spoke in public the sense of power and boldness drained right out the bottom of your feet.
-Here’s what you could do to remedy that: during your morning and evening meditation time, or time of collecting your thoughts, you would focus on a card that represented power and boldness: your feeling, owning your own power and boldness.
-The Two of Clubs in a regular deck of playing cards is a perfect symbol of power and boldness, having the world in your palm; in the Rider Waite Tarot this is the Two of Wands.
-Carrying the card with you, focusing on the card as much as possible prior to the speech and as a build-up to the speech will change your focus, and thus change you.
+For example, suppose you had a speech to give and were terrified of public speaking; whenever you spoke in public, the sense of power and boldness drained right out the bottom of your feet.
+This tyoe of reading is what you could do to remedy that: during your morning and evening meditation time, or time of collecting your thoughts, you would focus on a card that represented power and boldness: your feeling, owning your own power and boldness.
+The Two of Clubs in a regular deck of playing cards is a perfect symbol of power and boldness, having the world in your palm; in the Rider Waite Tarot, this is the Two of Wands.
+Carrying the card with you, focusing on the card as much as possible before the speech, and as a build-up to the speech, will change your focus and thus change you.

 We get what we focus upon, especially when we focus with intention.
 Don’t believe me?
 Okay.
 Why do physics experiments need to be done at double and triple-blind levels?
-The observers will see what they’re looking for.
-By spending intention and focus on the qualities we want to see at an event, we can load our field of experience with attributes we want before we get there.
-Have you ever noticed when you first fall in love the whole worlds smiles upon you, every stranger is friendly and every song sounds written just for you?
+The observers will see what they’re looking for if not for the controls.
+By using intention and focusing on the qualities we want to see at an event, we can load our field of experience with attributes we want before we get there.
+Have you ever noticed when you first fall in love, the whole world smiles upon you, every stranger is friendly, and every song sounds written just for you?
 Every religion talks about the Golden Rule: you get back what you put out.
 In other words, we experience a copy of the signal we are offering.
 Change your signal, change your experience—attitudinal steering at its finest.

 What to Use